rafal-r/airr-react/README.md

 # airr-react

-This library is set of several React components that allows building Single Page Apps for desktop and mobile using React.js itself.
+This library is set of several React components that allows building Single Page Apps for desktop and mobile apps aswell.
 Airr-react defines few basic UI classes and features that every app needs.
+The core component is resposible for maintaining navigation in the app.
 It can be your starting point for creating unique apps.

 It can be used for: